jorgecis/Remotsy_SmartThings/README.md

 #### Installing the Remotsy control Device Handlers
 Go to "My Device Handlers" in the IDE
-Under My Device Handlers Click on Update from Repo and select Remotsy_SmartThings from the drop-down Check the box next to remotsy-connect then check the Publish box and click Execute Update
+Under My Device Handlers Click on Update from Repo and select Remotsy_SmartThings from the drop-down Check the box next to **remotsy-control** then check the Publish box and click Execute Update

 That's it in the IDE...
 Just install "Remotsy Connect" from the Marketplace > MyApps under the mobile app.